tomato42/tls13-spec/draft-ietf-tls-tls13.md

 agreement, and record protection algorithms are determined by the cipher_suite selected by the server and revealed in the ServerHello message.
 The random values are exchanged in the hello messages.
-All that remains is to calculate the master secret.
+All that remains is to calculate the key schedule.

 ##  Computing the Master Secrets

 The TLS handshake establishes secret keying material which is then used to protect traffic.
-Depending on the handshake parameters, this keying material may be derived from either one or two shared secrets, as described in the table below:
+This keying material is derived from two input secret values:

 ~~~
+Ephemeral Secret (ES): A secret which is derived from fresh (EC)DHE
+   shares for this connection.
+Keying material derived from ES is
+   intended to be forward secure (with the exception of pre-shared
+   key only modes).

+Static Secret (SS): A secret which may be derived from static or
+   semi-static keying material, such as a pre-shared key or the
+   server's semi-static (EC)DH share.

+The exact source of each of these secrets depends on the operational
+mode (DHE, ECDHE, PSK, etc.) and is summarized in the table below:

     Key Exchange            Static Secret (SS)    Ephemeral Secret (ES)
     ------------            ------------------    ---------------------
-    (EC)DHE                                 0          Client ephemeral
-                                                    w/ server ephemeral

     (EC)DHE                   Client ephemeral         Client ephemeral
+                           w/ server ephemeral      w/ server ephemeral

+    (EC)DHE                   Client ephemeral         Client ephemeral
     (known server key)            w/ Known Key      w/ server ephemeral

-    PSK                         Pre-Shared Key                        0
+    PSK                         Pre-Shared Key           Pre-shared key

     PSK + (EC)DHE               Pre-Shared Key         Client ephemeral
                                                     w/ server ephemeral

-    Resumption                  Resumption PMS                        0
 ~~~

 These shared secret values are used to generate master secret values as shown